gvtools/gvtools/doc/source/developer_guide.rst

 - persistence: Just defines an schema for the project persistence and generates JAXB classes to deal with the marshalling and unmarshalling process
-- main: The only extension of gvtools.
+- main: The only plugin of gvtools.
 Instead of having a lot of different plugin projects we only have one for now.
 There is no need to split the project so far.
 - core: The library that contains all the code that can be implemented with